riedlc/IdeaOntology/README.md

   promotional reference 01MQ07012, 01MQ07017, 01MQ07019,  and 01MQ07024 and the German Federal Ministry of Education and Research under grant number 01IA08001A.
 The responsibility for this publication lies with the authors.</p>

-	<p>We want to acknowlede in particular the help of Daniel Oberle and Tom Kiemes from the TEXO Project.</p>
+We want to acknowledge in particular the help of Daniel Oberle and Tom Kiemes from the TEXO Project.

 ### Copyright Disclaimer